 "Patient movement" is about how information flow supports healthcare flow.

 Many healthcare encounters include transitions between teams and locations.
 Complex encounters have multiple overlapping transitions.
 This can challenge care coordination.
 A trauma patient can, for example, have tasks distributed among emergency, critical care, operating room, ward, interventional diagnostics and other teams.
 Each may have focus for a time, with context-specific orders, measures and workflows.
 Each context (e.g. Pre-Admission Clinic, Intra-procedure, Recovery, operating room, ICU) may represent a different “Phase of Care”.

 The Connect Care clinical information system (CIS) can help coordinate care across person, place and time.
-It has tools (navigators, order sets, plans, etc.) to facilitate tricky transitions.
+It has tools (navigators, order sets, plans, etc.) to facilitate transitions.
 Orders, as a form of clinical task management, can be particularly transition-sensitive because they can be phase-of-care-tagged to ensure that they are activated in the right location and care context.

 There is no simple workflow that addresses all care transitions.
 Different tips help if, for example, a patient is admitted from the emergency room versus from an outpatient clinic or hospital outpatient department.
 The more challenging care transitions are addressed in sub-sections:

 The following resources compile guidance about patient movement and care transitions.
 Prescribers should focus on transitions that they most frequently encounter; being be sure to review just the relevant bits of the Patient Movement Guide.
 The Guide is very long.
 The first few pages allow the user to select a 'from' and a 'to' context and so jump to the relevant section of the Guide.